You've Got a Friend: Other versions

 The song was recorded by Roberta Flack and Donny Hathaway for their 1972 album Roberta Flack & Donny Hathaway and was released as the album's first single.
-The single was released a year before the album and, coincidentally, on the same date as Taylor's single: May 29, 1971.
+The single was released a year before the album and, coincidentally, on the same date as Taylor's single, May 29, 1971.
 The Flack and Hathaway version reached No. 29 on the Billboard Hot 100 and No. 8 on the R&B chart.

 Aretha Franklin recorded the song three times.
 The first and best-known was her 1972 live gospel performance Amazing Grace, as part of a medley with "Precious Lord, Take My Hand".
 She then recorded the song on Tapestry Revisited: A Tribute to Carole King in 1995 alongside BeBe & CeCe Winans, and in 2010 as a duet with Ronald Isley on his album Mr. I.

 In 1973 or 1974, the Cambodian singer Pou Vannary covered the song with the lyrics translated into Khmer.
 Vannary's rendition is featured on the 2015 documentary film Don't Think I've Forgotten soundtrack.

+The Israeli singer-songwriter Tzila Dagan recorded a Hebrew version of the song for her 1977 album Reunion with Carole King.

-In 1988, the British group The Housemartins released a version as part of their compilation album 'Now That's What I Call Quite Good'.
+In 1988 the British group the Housemartins released a version on their compilation album Now That's What I Call Quite Good.

 King, Celine Dion, Shania Twain, and Gloria Estefan performed "You've Got a Friend" at the VH1 Divas Live concert at the Beacon Theatre, New York, in 1998.
-It was released as a promotional single in selected countries, reaching number 74 on the Belgian Flanders Airplay Chart on December 15, 1998.
+It was released as a promotional single in selected countries, reaching number 74 on the Belgian Flanders Airplay Chart in December 1998.